austindlee/CS130Project/app/tests/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;**Outcome Test Success**: Query firebase and return array of group ids
 &nbsp;&nbsp;&nbsp;&nbsp;**Failure Indicators**:  userID doesn’t exist or not in a group
 <br>
-**INSERT FILENAME HERE**: Tests the ability of Firebase utility functions to add a user into a group
+**FirebaseGroupUtils.test.tsx**: Tests the ability of Firebase utility functions to add a user into a group
 &nbsp;&nbsp;&nbsp;&nbsp;**Input**: userID: string, groupID: string
 &nbsp;&nbsp;&nbsp;&nbsp;**Output**: boolean: T or F indicating if the user is added into the group
 &nbsp;&nbsp;&nbsp;&nbsp;**Outcome Test Success**: The group associated with that groupID adds that user as a member